tomswartz07/covid19-pennsylvania/README.md

   03 Nov 2021 with an overview of the missing dates. https://twitter.com/PAHealthDept/status/1455612258080407560

+- 13 Nov 2021: Daily count is abnormally high, with a percent-error of ~1% but an increase in daily cases by nearly 15k over average.
+As such, the data for this date is slightly suspect, but may be caused by a delay in reporting from various counties throughout the state.
+Notes will be updated to describe any further information, if provided by the PA Dept of Health.

 ## Sample Output
 ```
 * Map, table and case count last updated at 12:00 p.m. on 3/26/2020